RahmaRamadan/Django-Blog/README.md

 # Django-Blog
 ###### HTML, CSS, BOOTSTRAP, PYTHON, and MYSQL
 ### This project is a responsive web application that contains:
-- Login Page with validations . ( rahma - sherief - shrouk - nehal)
+- Login Page with validations . ( shrief - yosef)
-- Register page with validations ( rahma - sherief - shrouk )
+- Register page with validations ( rahma - sherief - shrouk - nehal)
 - Landing page that displays all posts and categories ( sherief - shrouk )
 - If the user is logged in as a normal user, then he can like or comment on the post and subscribe/unsubscribe category.( shrief - nehal - rahma - shrouk )
 - If post is chosen its details will be displayed with all comments and likes. (shrouk - shrief )